domwoe/access_control/README.md

 Total: 2'310'000 cycles

 => The token-based approach is approx. 80 times as expensive as the inter-canister call-based approach.

+Note: You can find the detailed list of all costs on the IC [here](https://internetcomputer.org/docs/current/developer-docs/deploy/computation-and-storage-costs).
+I've assumed a normal application subnet with 13 nodes.

 ### Security